JackDanna/FogentRoleplayTemplate/README.md

 All Dice Pools start with their "Base Dice", which by default are 3d6.

-Sometimes a Dice Pool may have a penalty that removes dice.
+A Dice Pool may have a penalty that removes dice.
 If so, first add up the Dice Pool without any of the penatlties.
 Then, to remove dice, always remove the lowest-sided dice first.
 For instance, d4 dice are always removed first, then d6, and so on.

+Sometimes, a Dice Pool that has already been rolled might incur penalties retroactively.
+Use the same rule as above to determine which dice types get removed first.
+However, when deciding which dice to remove when they have the same type, always remove dice from left to right.
+This is to leave it up to chance if the dice removed punishes or are is indifferent to the wins achieved.
+With physical dice, you can just roughly straighten out the dice and begin removing in that order.

 ## Challenge Level